mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

 instances.

 ### Pre-requisites
-- ensure the GIN client is set up to work with the test instance of GIN before starting the tests.
+- ensure the GIN client is set up to work with the `dev` instance of GIN before starting the tests. (check below for an example how to set up the gin client to work with dev)
 - copy the contents of this directory and upload them to the GIN server instance.
 - ensure the repository is public.
 - ensure there is no DOI copy of this repository; if there is one, delete it.
+- ensure there is no repository named "doi_deptest_doidev"; if there is one, delete it; this ensures that the large data files and the git history of the main test repository will remain clean and test against branches can also be done without too much overhead.
+- fork the repository to "doi_deptest_doidev"

 ### Missing and broken datacite.yml file; Missing LICENSE file